 2. Give your document a title, and then add your content in the space provided.
 This could include media, interactive objects such as H5P, and rich text.

-2. Once you have finished creating your document click Publish to make it accessible to students.
+3. Once you have finished creating your document click Save and Close to make it accessible to students.

 2. Write a Title for the link